Do Airline Loyalty Programs Benefit Companies?

 If you ask your colleagues who constantly travel for business, they’re probably doing the same thing with their airline miles.
 The fact that you can earn miles on business trips isn’t exactly breaking news, but did you know that employee corporate travel bookings can earn points for your company too?
 For free.
 On top of the points they’re earning from themselves.

-How do corporate business loyalty programs work?
+How do airline business loyalty programs work?

 It is a common policy for businesses to allow employees to earn personal miles when they book air travel for work — a small convenience for employees sacrificing time away from home and family.
 With airline business loyalty programs, airlines essentially allow companies to double dip.
 On top of the miles travelers earn, your company can rack up enough points to earn rewards like upgrading flights for executives, level-up the status of a top sales rep, or even donate the points to charity.